ansibleplaybookbundle/eclipse-che-apb/README.md

 - Install `apb`
     ```bash
-    # minishift
+    # Download and install the APB CLI bash script
     APB_URL=https://raw.githubusercontent.com/ansibleplaybookbundle/ansible-playbook-bundle/master/scripts/apb-docker-run.sh
     curl -sSL "${APB_URL}" > /usr/local/bin/abp && chmod +x /usr/local/bin/abp

+    # The OpenShift user that will run the APB CLI should have enough privileges
     OS_USER=developer
     oc adm policy add-cluster-role-to-user cluster-admin "${OS_USER}"

+    # On minishift, for apb CLI to work properly:
+    eval $(minishift docker-env)
     ```
 - Build and push the APB to the local registry

-    :warning: When running `apb` with minishift, a Docker deamon should run on the host as well as the one in the minishift VM.
+    :warning: When using minishift a Docker deamon should run on the host as well as the one in the minishift VM.
 For example on OSX, Docker for Mac and minishift should be both running when executing `apb` commands.

     ```bash
+    git clone git@github.com:ansibleplaybookbundle/eclipse-che-apb.git
+    cd eclipse-che-apb
     apb list # optional
     apb build
     apb push
     ```

+    To filter out APBs except local ones [change the ASB config](https://github.com/openshift/ansible-service-broker/blob/master/docs/config.md#local-openshift-registry).

 ### CLI Testing